 Talk to other younger people with Parkinson's

 Chatting to others in a similar situation to you can be helpful.
-This list of UK-wide online support groups, run by and for younger people, will help you to connect with other younger people with Parkinson's.
+This list of UK-wide online support groups, run by and for younger people, can help you to connect with other younger people with Parkinson's.

 These groups are independent of Parkinson's UK.
 We're confident they can be a good source of further support but the charity isn't responsible for their content, services or the accuracy of information provided.

-Younger women and Parkinson's advisers
+Helpline and Parkinson's advisers

 Our helpline and Parkinson's advisers are here to answer any questions you have about being younger with Parkinson's.